csjzhou/csjzhou.github.io/_posts/2017-12-14-A-Journey-to-the-PowerShell-Citadel.md

 social-links: true
 ---

-I just started the resources page called [A Journey to the PowerShell Citadel](/powershell-resources).
+I just started the resources page called _[A Journey to the PowerShell Citadel](/powershell-resources)_.
 It's a maintained list of PowerShell resources split into 3 main parts / levels:

 - **Novice:** Learn the most basic parts of powershell and know where to find the fundamental docs.